Roswell High: The Stowaway (2000)

-The gang tries to figure out Adam, whether he's evil or not, and what to do about him.
+The gang tries to figure out Adam, whether he is evil or not, and what to do about him.
 Michael has fallen for Cameron and she for him (Maria is upset over it), and they fight when he discovers the truth about her.
 Cameron leaves town but comes back to the gang just in time to rescue them.

 Eventually the teens discover that the local UFO newspaper publisher is the evil stowaway that they were told crashed the ship all those years ago and that he was remote controlling Adam when Clean Slate was destroyed.
 This guy can teleport, and Max learns to do so as well.
 DuPris (the bad alien) has searched for 50 years for one of the three Stones of Midnight the homeworld has as a power source, and he gets the ring (containing one) the gang has.
 The gang tries to send DuPris to his enemies through a wormhole, adopting his appearance as part of their efforts.
 They send him through with the bounty hunters but discover that it was Alex they sent through, and the real DuPris escapes with the ring.